Equilibrium in Functional Stochastic Games with Mean-Field Interaction: Introduction

-where $f$ is progressively measurable and $K,L$ are deterministic kernels determined by the inputs of the model $(\boldsymbol A_1, \boldsymbol A_2, \boldsymbol A_3, b^i,b^0,c^i)$.
-One of our main innovations is that we derive an explicit solution to \eqref{eq:introVolterra} using a novel approach (see Proposition~\ref{L:FredholmConditional}).
-Then, we utilize the solution to \eqref{eq:introVolterra} to disentangle and solve the optimisation problem of each player and hence to derive explicitly the Nash equilibrium.
-In addition to solving \eqref{eq:introVolterra}, we derive a stability result for \eqref{eq:introVolterra} (see Proposition~\ref{L:Fredholm_conv}).
+where $f$ is progressively measurable and $K,L$ are deterministic kernels which are determined by the inputs of the model $(\boldsymbol A_1, \boldsymbol A_2, \boldsymbol A_3, \boldsymbol A_4, b^i,b^0,c^i)$.
+One of our main {contributions} is that we derive a {semi-explicit} solution to \eqref{eq:introVolterra} using a {new} approach (see Proposition~\ref{L:FredholmConditional}).
+Then, we utilize the solution to \eqref{eq:introVolterra} to disentangle and solve the optimisation problem of each player and hence to derive the Nash equilibrium.
+In addition, we derive a stability result for \eqref{eq:introVolterra} (see Proposition~\ref{L:Fredholm_conv}).
 This stability result is the crucial ingredient for deriving the convergence of the finite-player game equilibrium toward its mean-field game equilibrium limit in Theorem~\ref{thm:convergence}.

-The framework developed in this paper is unique in that the solvability, stability, and consistency of finite-player games with mean-field interaction boil down to the study of the stochastic Fredholm equation \eqref{eq:introVolterra}.
-To the best of our knowledge, our approach gives the first canonical method for deriving explicitly the unique Nash equilibrium to this general class of stochastic games.
-The closest result to Theorems \ref{eq:FHubarCoeff} and \ref{thm:main-finite} appeared in \citet{huang2015mean}, where the authors derived a first order condition for a special case of \eqref{eq:J^iintro2} in terms of a system of stochastic integral equations but they did not obtain a solution to the system.
+The framework developed in this paper is {distinct} in that the solvability, stability, and consistency of finite-player games with mean-field interaction boil down to the study of the stochastic Fredholm equation \eqref{eq:introVolterra}.
+To the best of our knowledge, our approach gives the first canonical method for deriving {semi-explicitly} the unique Nash equilibrium to this general class of stochastic games.
+The closest result to Theorems \ref{thm:opt_ubar} and \ref{thm:main-finite} appeared in \citet{huang2015mean}, where the authors derived a first order condition for a special case of \eqref{eq:J^iintro2} in terms of a system of stochastic integral equations, but they did not obtain a solution to the system.
+In the context of linear–quadratic optimal control problems for stochastic Volterra equations, \citet{wang2018linear} characterized and solved the problem in terms of stochastic Fredholm equations, and established the existence of solutions to the Fredholm equation via fixed-point methods (see \citet[Theorem 4.3]{wang2018linear}).
+However, no explicit solutions were obtained in that work.
+More recently, similar equations appeared in \citet{hamaguchi2023maximum} and were solved for the specific case of a fractional kernel and a Gaussian signal.
 We also refer to \citet{bensoussan2017linear} where first order conditions for linear-quadratic stochastic games with delays in the state and the control were derived.
-In Section \ref{S:delaystate} we show that we can compute explicit solutions to this class of games as a corollary of our main results.
+In Section \ref{S:delaystate} we show that we can compute semi-explicit solutions to this class of games as a corollary of our main results.